Sadiq Khan says he won't accept any lectures from Boris Johnson on Ulez plans - ExBulletin

 Sadiq Khan says he won’t accept any lectures from Boris Johnson on Ulez plans

-Sadiq Khan has hit back at Boris Johnson’s criticism of the planned expansion of London’s Ultra Low Emissions Zone (Ulez).
+Adiq Khan has hit back at Boris Johnson’s criticism of plans to expand London’s Ultra Low Emissions Zone (Ulez).

 The zone is to be extended across the capital from August 29 to improve air quality, with a daily charge of €12.50 for vehicles that do not meet minimum standards.